algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 ## Functionalities

-We need to implement an access to all of the available functionalities of the HARFANG 3D engine in Rust.
+We need to implement an access to all of the available functionalities of the Harfang 3D engine in Rust.

 ### Compatibility

-The binding needs to be compatible with the versions of the engine that are available on the github repository.
+The binding needs to be compatible with the versions of the engine that are available on the GitHub repository.

 The binding needs to be compatible with the latest version of the engine.